Frequently Asked Questions (FAQ)

 $7500 paid yearly over 40 years only amounts to $300,000 not $7.4 million.

 Under the USA Plan the money is invested in indexed stock funds that in 40-year cycles have averaged nearly a 12% compounded annual return including reinvested dividends.
 Go no further than Albert Einstein for proof.
 When asked for the most powerful force on Earth, he replied “compound interest”.
 Prove it to yourself – see a complete 40-year chart here.
-Then recognize that $300,000 in payroll taxes turned into a $7.4 Million nest egg because compounding added $7.1 Million of compound interest.
-Now that is real power and the USA Plan uses that power to create your million-dollar nest egg.
+Then recognize that $300,000 in payroll taxes turned into a $7.4 Million nest egg because compounding added $7.1 Million of stock value.
+Now that is really power and the USA Plan uses that power to create your million-dollar nest egg.

 But what if they only earn $20,000 a year for 40 years.